- This event has passed.

 Argelès’ deputy mayor, Julie Sanz explained that the exhibitions will take place in “places where people pass through, where they do not necessarily expect to find pictures representing the extraordinary variety of animals and the richness of life”.
 The aim is to “surprise in a positive way, to challenge passers-by” by depicting the rare and fragile beauty of our environment.

-The official inauguration will take place on Friday 13th May at 9.30am in the presence of two of the exhibiting photographers and local dignitaries.
+The official inauguration took place on Friday 13th May at 9.30am in the presence of two of the exhibiting photographers and local dignitaries.

 L’océan nous regarde©, Greg Lecoeur